 The maximum course load for a student on academic probation is 16 semester hours.
 Any student with a cumulative grade point average of less than 2.0 is also limited to 16 semester hours.
-The limit can be exceeded only with the written endorsement of the student's faculty advisor and the approval of the Vice President for Academic Affairs.
+The limit can be exceeded only with the written endorsement of the student's faculty advisor and the approval of the Provost.